prabasi/prabasi-app/readme.md

 - Total Number of people scanned - Done
 - After scan, its should be in scanning mode
-- Persistant Storage
+- Persistant Storage - Done
 - Color fixes for toaster - Done
 - Manual Addition as name, create new tab - Done
-- Add regex PRABASI\-\d{5}
+- Add regex PRABASI\-\d{5} - Done
 - Add Audio for scanner - Done
-- Offline image and Audio
+- Offline image and Audio - Done